Most Men Are Lazy!

 As a result most men have become comfortable, today there’s no need to step in to the unknown, beyond where we fell comfortable.
 Therefore we remain trapped and frustrated in a life that’s predictable, rarely requiring us to really push ourselves.
 But as you might be experiencing, the mundane saps the joy out of life.

 Most Men Are Too Lazy to Fulfil Their Highest Potential

-It highlights how much more the physical and mental capacities of the human body are capable of, before we get lost in laziness and the myriad of made up problems we create.
+It highlights how much more the physical and mental capacities of the human body are capable of, before we get lost in fear, laziness and the myriad of made up problems we create.
 This is partly because real challenges, like feeding our families in most cases no longer requires us to do more than go to the cupboard.
 You could say we’re lucky, but the easiness of life sometimes means real work, purposeful work, work that’s necessary never gets done.

 We Have So Much More To Give

 Andy a fisherman from the UK, went to Sierra Leone where day to day life is pretty much about survival.
 There is no stopping, no holidays, no time off.
 It is literally life or death.
 To give up or stop working would mean starvation.
 A man’s life as a fisherman in Sierra Leone is tough, yet they don’t moan or blame life.
 They get on with it.
 They do what they need to do.
 There’s no time for depression, anxiety or even illness.
 These men are machines, they show us how our pampered, vain and lazy lives take away from our ability to create change, inspire and take on life with courage and determination.